-Most players who sustain a concussion will make a complete recovery within four weeks.
-Approximately 15 to 30 per cent of patients will experience persisting symptoms (more than four weeks) that may require additional medical assessment and management.
+Most players who sustain a concussion will make a complete recovery within one to two weeks while most youth players will recover within one to four weeks.
+Approximately 15 to 30 per cent of patients will experience persistent symptoms (more than two weeks for adults; more than four weeks for youth) that may require additional medical assessment and management.